jimratliff/kuhn-cssvars/README.md

 However, by the time a downstream consumer of the theme, e.g., a child-theme developer or a WordPress admin, receives the theme, the Sass variables have been compiled away, leaving `style.css` populated with the *values* of the variables, rather than the variables themselves.
 Thus a downstream consumer can't herself benefit from the ease of making site-wide changes that the theme developer enjoyed through the use of Sass variables.

 The downstream consumer wanting to customize the theme for her child theme or website is faced with either of two unpleasant/undesirable options when, for example, she wants to change site-wide the value of a CSS property (e.g., the value of a `font-size` property):
-- Try to target each occurrence where this property occurs in custom CSS specified via a custom-CSS plugin
+- Use custom CSS to try to target each occurrence where this property occurs
   - This could require many additional CSS rules because selectors would have to account for possibly many combinations of elements, IDs, classes, and pseudo-classes implicated by the many locations in which the Sass variable assigned the value for this property
   - This would often require a lot of work and a lot of CSS sophistication to make sure that the newly specified CSS rules have sufficient specificity to override the rules in the parent theme.
-- Make modifications to the parent theme itself.
-This is undesirable because:
+- Make modifications to the parent theme's Sass files themselves.
+This is undesirable or even infeasible because:
+  - The end user might not even have access to the parent theme's Sass files but instead only the compiled `style.css` file.
+(This appears to be often the case with commercial themes.)
-  - It requires not just CSS knowledge but the sophistication and infrastructure to be able to recompile Sass code
+  - Even if one has access to the Sass files, modifying them requires not just CSS knowledge but the sophistication and infrastructure to be able to recompile Sass code
-  - Modifying the parent theme makes updating the parent theme more problematic, because you would overwrite your modifications.
+  - Even if one has access to the Sass files and knows how to recompile them, modifying the parent theme makes updating the parent theme more problematic, because doing so would overwrite your modifications.

 ## Solution
 An existing theme that uses Sass variables can be fairly easily refactored to make customization of the theme much easier for a child-theme developer or a WordPress admin by creating a corresponding CSS variable for each Sass variable.
 The CSS variable will *not* be compiled away and will instead survive into the `style.css` file, making its overriding much easier.

 Specifically:
-1. For each eligible Sass variable that specifies a property value, define a corresponding CSS variable
+1. For each eligible Sass variable (see § "Limitations" below), define a corresponding CSS variable
-2. Assign to the new CSS variable the value that was originally assigned to the Sass variable
+2. Assign to the new CSS variable the property value that was originally assigned to the Sass variable
 3. Rewrite the definition of the Sass variable by assigning to it the CSS variable

-For example, suppose the following in `style.scss` (i.e., in the Sass code):
+For example, suppose the following Sass-variable-assignment statement in `style.scss` (i.e., in the Sass code):
 ```
 $color__background-button: #e6e6e6;
 ```